-Cancellation/Late Policy: If you do not show up OR you show up more than 10 minutes late for your 30-minute general practice interview and do not call before 11:59pm the previous business day to cancel or reschedule (if applicable), a charge will appear on your PeopleSoft account.
-If you schedule same-day, the charge will not apply.
+Cancellation Policy: If you do not show up for your practice interview and do not call before 11:59pm the previous business day to cancel or reschedule, a charge will appear on your PeopleSoft account.

 The Center for Career Development offers Interviewing Labs.
 An Interviewing Lab is an open, 1.5-hour session that can accommodate up to 20 students at a time.